Iceland: A Renewable Energy Nation

 Today, Iceland is only using a fraction of its economically and environmentally viable potential for electrical production from renewable resources.

 As part of the Iceland School of Energy experience, the curriculum includes several renewable energy site visits around the country, offering unprecedented insight into the development of the Icelandic energy sector.
-This give students a unique opportunity to study the entire value chain derived from Iceland's renewable energy resources.
+This gives students a unique opportunity to study the entire value chain derived from Iceland's renewable energy resources.